Reviewed by Oct 05, 2020| Updated on

 Let us look at the number observed when rolling two regular six-sided dice, as a basic example of a probability distribution.
 Every die has a 1/6 chance of rolling any single number, one through six.
 Still, the sum of two dice will form the probability distribution.
 The most common outcome is the seven (1 + 6, 6 + 1, 5 + 2, 2 + 5, 3 + 4, 4 + 3).
 In comparison, two and twelve are much less probable (1 + 1 and 6 + 6).

-Different kinds of probability distribution can be classified.
-Many of them include the normal distribution, the chi square distribution, Poisson distribution and the binomial distribution.
+Different kinds of a probability distribution can be classified.
+Many of them include the normal distribution, the Chi-square distribution, Poisson distribution, and the binomial distribution.
 The different probability distribution serves various purposes and represents different processes for generating data.

 The probability distribution most widely used is the standard distribution, which is often used in banking, business, research, and engineering.
 The normal distribution is entirely characterised by its mean and standard deviation, meaning there is no distorted distribution and there is kurtosis.